PRAL Alkalinity Calculation for Acid-Alkaline Foods

 - pH Balance relates to the effect of diet on the body after digestion of food and drink

 These points are important because most people get confused about pH balance and it’s relationship to an alkaline diet.
-Let me get the confusing principles out of the way, then I can return to explaining the pH balance calculation.
+Let me get the confusing principles out of the way, then I can return to explaining the Potential Renal Acid Load calculation.
 I can do this best by explaining what pH balance is not.

 - pH Balance is not related to blood